donk3665/MinigameRefactor/README.md

 # Overview
-This is a fighting and rhythm game created in Java.
+This is a fighting and rhythmFiles game created in Java.
 Javadoc included.
 The characters in the fighting game have a modular design since the properties of their moveset are written in a text file that the program reads.
-You can also easily add songs in the rhythm game since the program reads in .osu files from osu.ppy.sh for its levels.
+You can also easily add songs in the rhythmFiles game since the program reads in .osu files from osu.ppy.sh for its levels.

 https://user-images.githubusercontent.com/78714224/212458888-f60289b1-cc50-4da0-8287-676793720131.mp4